Information about the Coronavirus (COVID-19)

-If students are unable to move on campus during the summer term, any funds charged and paid for housing or meal plans for the term will be refunded to students.
+If students are unable to move on campus during the fall term, any funds charged and paid for housing or meal plans for the term will be refunded to students.
 For students with a housing scholarship, the scholarship will be applied to the next term and extended for an additional term.

 The College’s business office staff will work with students on an individual basis to arrange payment plans that consider the economic disruption being experienced in the country.

 Disability Support Services currently offers online accommodations and will work with students to ensure all relevant accommodations are available in an online environment.
 Testing accommodations, assistive technology, and other standard accommodations easily translate online.
 Questions regarding accommodations can be directed to Disability Support Services at email@example.com or 717-728-2398.

 The college’s Student Alert Team works with students to provide individualized academic and non-academic support services.
 If you have been directly impacted by COVID-19 and need support services, please contact StudentAlert@centralpenn.edu.